Applications are now closed for JASP+ 2022. Stay tuned for next year's programming!

 After JASP

-Be a part of our inaugural year!
+Be a part of our community!

-On June 20, 2022, JASP+ teacher fellows will train with UNC librarians, National Humanities Center educators, and JASP+ directors to learn, practice, + play with the digital tools highlighted by the JASP+ team.
-During JASP+, teacher fellows will work together in a dynamic, collaborative, small-group setting to develop digital projects + discuss how you might use these tools in your own classroom.
+On June 20, 2022, JASP+ teacher fellows trained with UNC librarians, National Humanities Center educators, and JASP+ directors to learn, practice, + play with the digital tools highlighted by the JASP+ team.

 Plus!
 After JASP+, teacher fellows